Rocky Mountain Research Station Publications

 RMRS Online Publication - Journal

 Articles, External Publications, and Special Reports

-Keywords: Colaptes auratus, Melanerpes lewis, Picoides spp., salvage logging, Sialia spp., wildfire, woodpeckers
+Keywords: cavity-nesting birds, Colaptes auratus, Melanerpes lewis, nest survival, Picoides spp., Pinus ponderosa, salvage logging, Sialia spp., wildfire

 About PDFs: For best results, do not open the PDF in your Web browser.
 Right-click on the PDF link to download the PDF file directly to your computer.
 Click here for more PDF help.